byCedric/expo-monorepo-example/README.md

 To set this repository up, you need an Expo account [with access to EAS](https://docs.expo.io/eas/).
 After that, you need to run these commands.

-- `$ yarn` - This installs all required Node libraries using Yarn Workspaces
+- `$ pnpm` - This installs all required Node libraries using [pnpm](https://pnpm.io/)
-- `$ yarn build` - To precompile the packages to publish them to NPM and/or use them in your apps.
+- `$ pnpm build` - To precompile the packages to publish them to NPM and/or use them in your apps.
 - Change the `expo.owner` and `expo.android.package` / `expo.ios.bundleIdentifier` properties in `app.json` for all apps.

 ### Starting apps

 After the initial setup, you can start the apps from their app directories.
-Or you can use `yarn workspace <name> expo start` command, see `scripts` in [`package.json`](./package.json).

-- `$ yarn ejected expo run:android|ios` - This will execute `expo run:android|ios` in the ejected app.
+- `$ cd apps/ejected; pnpx expo run:android|ios` - This will execute `expo run:android|ios` in the ejected app.
-- `$ yarn managed expo start` - This will execute `expo start` in the managed app.
+- `$ cd apps/managed; pnpx expo start` - This will execute `expo start` in the managed app.
-- `$ yarn with-sentry expo start` - This will execute `expo start` in the with-sentry app.

 ## ⚠️ Caveats